 The U.S. Supreme Court consists of the chief justice and a number of associate justices fixed by Congress.
 Currently, there are eight associate justice seats.
 The president has the power to nominate the justices, who are appointed with the advice and consent of the Senate.
 This website provides information about the current and past members of the court, decisions they have issued, and the Supreme Court building.

 Constitution Day commemorates the signing of the U.S. Constitution on September 17, 1787.The U.S. Department of Education provides Constitution Day resources for all grade levels.

 Center for Civic Education

 The Center for Civic Education is a nonprofit, nonpartisan organization based in California.
 The center’s programs are implemented with the assistance of a network of public- and private-sector organizations and educational leaders in every state and congressional district in the country and more than eighty other countries, many of which are emerging and advanced democracies.
-This website includes many resources, publications, and lesson plans.
+The Teacher Resources web page includes many resources, publications, and lesson plans.

 Learn About the Electoral College

-This website provides information on the electoral college and the election responsibilities of the states and the archivist of the United States.
-The site is maintained by the US National Archivist and Records Administration in Washington, DC.
+The National Archives' Electoral College web page provides information on the electoral college and the election responsibilities of the states and the archivist of the United States.

 The White House

 Which president served as a lieutenant colonel in the Spanish-American War?
 Who was the first Democrat elected after the Civil War?
 Who introduced Social Security?
-The official webpage of the White House provides information about the current administration, past presidents, and how federal government works.
+The Presidents web page on the White House website provides information about the current administration, past presidents, and how federal government works.